 Board level strategic planning is performed on a 3-year cycle.
 This plan takes into all top-level business risks, including environmental risks and opportunities to guide the direction for the business operations over the medium-term.
-The strategic plan for year 2025-2028 is currently in preparation with the first draft anticipated in September 2024.
+The strategic plan for year 2025-2028 is defined and currently being deployed.
 The transition plan is embedded into this medium-term planning.